marcelinol/readit_rails/README.md

 Hubot is already integrated with it, you can ask me for the script to recommend articles.
 For those who know capybot, you can use `capybot recommend ARTICLE_ADDRESS as ARTICLE_TITLE` or only `capybot recommend ARTICLE_ADDRESS` and the app will get the title from the article's meta-tags.

+The app is deployed and we use it at [Resultados Digitais](https://resultadosdigitais.com.br) [in here](http://readit-rails.herokuapp.com/).

 ## Contribute

 - Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet.